MPAS-Dev/compass/docs/users_guide/ocean/test_groups/baroclinic_gyre.rst

 Analysis
 --------------

 For scientific validation, this test case is meant to be run to quasi-steady state and its mean state compared to the MITgcm test case and / or theoretical scaling.
-This is done through an analysis step in the ``long`` case.
+This is done through an analysis step in the ``3_year_test`` case.
-Examples of qualitative plots include: i) equilibrated SSH contours on top of surface heat fluxes, ii) barotropic streamfunction (compared to MITgcm or a braotropic gyre test case).
+Examples of qualitative plots include: i) equilibrated SSH contours on top of surface heat fluxes, ii) barotropic streamfunction (compared to MITgcm or a barotropic gyre test case).

-Examples of checks against theory include: iii) max of simulated barotropic streamfunction ~ Sverdrup transport, iv) simulated thermocline depth ~ scaling argument for penetration depth (Vallis (2017) or Cushman-Roisin and Beckers (2011).
+Examples of checks against theory include: iii) max of simulated barotropic streamfunction ~ Sverdrup transport, iv) simulated thermocline depth ~ scaling argument for penetration depth (Vallis (2017) or Cushman-Roisin and Beckers (2011)).

 Consider the Sverdrup transport: